Worklytics/psoxy/docs/gcp/getting-started.md

 See: https://developer.hashicorp.com/terraform/language/settings/backends/local

+## Bootstrap

+For some help in bootstraping a GCP environment, see also: [infra/modules/gcp-bootstrap/README.md](../../infra/modules/gcp-bootstrap/README.md)

+The module [psoxy-constants](../../infra/modules/psoxy-constants) is a dependency-free module that provides lists of GCP roles, etc needed for bootstraping a GCP project in which your proxy instances will reside.

+## Example

+The https://github.com/Worklytics/psoxy-example-gcp repo provides an example configuration for hosting proxy instances in GCP.
+You use that template, following it's `Usage` docs to get started.

 ## Security Considerations

  * the 'Service Account' approach described in the prerequisites is preferable to giving a Google